Restrictions

 | Supports two modes: |

-AutoMQ Cloud, leveraging operational experience from large-scale production environments, imposes initial constraints on certain performance metrics and parameters within the product.
-In most cases, the default constraints meet the requirements; however, if there are special circumstances where they do not, please promptly submit a support ticket for assistance.
+AutoMQ Cloud has established initial constraints on certain performance metrics and parameters based on its operational experience in large-scale production environments.
+In most cases, the default constraint range will meet your needs.
+However, if there are special circumstances where these do not suffice, please promptly submit a support ticket for assistance.

 Environmental Public Resource Quota Limits